find your perfect postgrad program

 If this narrative excites or inspires you, please get in touch with us to discuss how you can begin your artistic journey with us.

-Our international auditions are still being confirmed.
+Our international audition locations are still being confirmed, applicants attending these auditions will not be required to submit a recording for the first round.
 Information will be updated when available, please also check the website for details.

 | Level | SCQF Level 11 |